jpduhen/HT16K33-WEMOS-d1-mini-NTP-Clock/README.md

 You can check serial monitor for connection and debug data.
 Very shortly after connecting, the local time adjusted for Daylight saving will be displayed.

-This example uses CET, see scetch comments on how to adjust the time/DST settings for your locality.
+This example uses CET, see sketch comments on how to adjust the time/DST settings for your locality.